|

 see plenty of damage anyway) and damaged stator coils.
 If you find things

-like that you have the reason for the systems malfunctioning, but you will
+like that, you have found the reason for the systems malfunctioning, but you will

 still have to look for the reason of the damage.